tylerb10/100-days-of-code/log.md

 ### Day 13: July 1, 2023

 **Today's Progress**: Working on creating a feed for the online ordering app, hopefully easy to update with new stuff as an array of objects.

+### Day 14: July 2, 2023

+**Today's Progress**: Spent time working on loops using forEach() and got my feed rendering correctly.
+Started to work with the CSS to make things look a little bit better, and I think this is my favorite part of projects.